 Anyway, here’s the important bit and a huge disclaimer before I get to the all-important snack guide.
 The foods I mention below are safe for me; no peanuts, but may contain traces of tree nuts and milk, and many of them contain other allergens.
 Labels change all the time: if you choose to purchase any of these foods, PLEASE check the labels and do your own research into the manufacturer before consuming.
 If you’re in any doubt, don’t risk it.
 Easier said than done I know, but it’s not worth it, even for the most delicious looking biscuit.

-Now we’ve got that out of the way, lets move on to the important bit: THE FOOD.
+Now we’ve got that out of the way, lets move on to the important bit: the goodies.
 Keep scrolling for my top free-from tea and biscuit recommendations corresponding with different time points in the day.
-It’s probably socially unacceptable to acknowledge that I have an organizational system for my biscuit consumption but if you know me personally, I’m sure this won’t surprise you.
+It’s probably socially unacceptable to acknowledge that I have an organisational system for my biscuit consumption but if you know me personally, I’m sure this won’t surprise you.
 I take my tea breaks very seriously.

 Chill-Out Mode: Tetley Pure Green Tea with Lovemore Custard Creams

 This is my go-to lunchtime combo.
 It took me a while to really come around to green tea when I first tried it a few years ago, but Tetley do a lovely smooth pure, as well as a decaf, green tea.
 Now, let us talk about Lovemore’s Custard Creams.
-These were the biscuits that first introduced me to their brand and let me tell you, they give me life.
-I stand by my statement that they actually taste nicer than their non- free-from counterparts, and I legitimately have inner angst when there’s not a packet in my cupboard.
+These were the biscuits that first introduced me to their range, and I stand by my statement that they actually taste nicer than their non- free-from counterparts.
+I legitimately have inner angst when there’s not a packet in my cupboard.
 Some people become addicted to drugs and harmful substances, I become addicted to Custard Creams.
 We all have our battles.

-Productive Mode: Twinings Pure Peppermint Tea with Dove’s Farm Chocolate Chip Oat Bar
+Productive Mode: Twinings Pure Peppermint Tea with Dove’s Farm Freee Chocolate Chip Oat Bar

-So it’s coming up late afternoon and if you’re anything like me, you’ll be feeling like indulging yourself after a long, hard day of existing as a person.
+So it’s coming up to late afternoon and if you’re anything like me, you’ll be feeling like indulging yourself after a long, hard day of existing as a person.
 I only recently discovered Chai Tea but oh my goodness, it’s the REAL DEAL.
 I’ve tried a couple of varieties from more low-budget brands over the last few months, but the Teapigs ‘bolly good’ one is still the real winner for me.
 I can’t wait to treat myself again in the winter months: even the scent of it makes me feel cosy and festive and HYGGE AS HECK.
-And an equally as stunning accompaniment?
-A good old double chocolate chip cookie: initially, I didn’t think I’d love these since I’d tried Lovemore’s single chocolate variety in the past and not really rated them, but the double chocolate ones are so rich and tasty; absolutely perfect for when you’re craving something sweet.
+And to go with?
+A good old Lovemore double chocolate chip cookie: initially, I didn’t think I’d love these since I’d tried Lovemore’s single chocolate variety in the past and not really rated them, but the double chocolate ones are so rich and tasty; absolutely perfect for when you’re craving something sweet.

 Teapigs Snooze Sleepy Tea with Lovemore O’Chocos

-Finally, let us discuss a wind-down, ready for bed combo.
+And finally, we’ve reached a wind-down, ready for bed combo.
 Teapigs Snooze Sleepy Tea has been an absolute Godsend for me: I have clinical insomnia, which has only partially been controlled by occupational therapy and long-term medication.
 Sleep just doesn’t come easily to me, and whilst I’m not going to claim that a humble teabag is more effective than clinical intervention, I believe these sleepy teabags have genuinely helped me to experience more restful sleep.
 The lavender and chamomile combo looks, tastes and smells heavenly, and pouring myself a cup of one of these bad boys really signifies to my brain that it’s the start of wind-down time for me.
-Due to my insomnia, I don’t snack in the evening, but I imagine that an equally as lush accompaniment for the sleepy tea of your dreams would be Lovemore’s O’Chocos: basically, they’re free-from Oreo-inspired sandwich biscuits.
-The biscuit bases are satisfyingly crunchy, and the vanilla filling is just heavenly.
+Due to my insomnia, I don’t snack in the evening, but I imagine that an equally as lush accompaniment for the sleepy tea of your dreams would be Lovemore’s O’Chocos: basically, they’re free-from Oreo-inspired sandwich biscuits: satisfyingly crunchy with a heavenly vanilla fondant.
 The challenge lies in not consuming the whole packet in one sitting.
 What kind of ANIMAL would do that? * looks shiftily around and backs away slowly*.

 And there we have it: my favourite allergy-friendly tea and biscuits.
 Do let me know if you decide to give any of these a go, and PLEASE leave me a comment below (or on Instagram) if you have any recommendations of your own; I’m always looking to broaden my tea-drinking horizons, and finding suitable snacks and treats is genuinely a bit of a struggle.